-The Earl of Sandwich is also an option; they have 2 breakfast choices – Croissant with jelly, or beans with toast, a sausage, and bacon.
-There is also the option of picking a fruit and yogurt for a mix match of items.
+The Earl of Sandwich is also an option; they have 2 breakfast choices – Croissant with jelly, beans with toast, a sausage, and bacon.
+There is also the option of picking fruit and yogurt for a mixed match of items.
 The wait was longer than we cared for and the quality was lacking.
 On the plus side, it only cost 25euro for the 4 of us to eat.

 And finally, Starbucks seems to have a breakfast option as well for a decent price; pancakes and coffee for 9 euro.
-The same price as the parks croissant option but less crowded.
+The same price as the park’s croissant option but less crowded.

 Our Experience with Disneyland Paris Meal Plans